VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ```

 ### Properties
+- `enabledCollections` - list of Collection and Single Types for which plugin should be enabled in format like `'api::<collection name>.<content type name>'`.
+By default it's empty and none comments are not enabled for any of type in Strapi.
 - `badWords` - Enabled support for [bad words filtering](https://www.npmjs.com/package/bad-words).
 Can be turned off or overwritten using [options reference](https://www.npmjs.com/package/bad-words#constructor).
 Default value: `true`.
 - `moderatorRoles` - Optional list of names of roles.
 Users with those roles will be notified by email when a new abuse report is created.
 This feature requires a built-in [Strapi email plugin](https://docs.strapi.io/developer-docs/latest/plugins/email.html) configured.
 - `approvalFlow` - list of Content Types which are supporting approval flow.
 Values must be in format like `'api::<collection name>.<content type name>'`.
 For not included, posted comments are going to be immediately visible.